And Why It Should Be an Important Part of It

 Vitamin C is one of the five most important ingredients you must have in your skincare routine.
 Here’s why!

-It is important for blood vessels, cartilage, general recovery and healing of the body, muscles, and collagen in bones.
+It is important for blood vessels, cartilage, general recovery, and healing of the body, muscles, and collagen in bones.
 In addition to that, this vitamin is also extremely important for our skin.

 Vitamin C is an antioxidant.
-We need them for prevention to fight against free radicals (toxins).
+We need them for prevention and to fight against free radicals (toxins).
 We also need antioxidants for the treatment of already existing diseases.

 Today’s way of life is very stressful.
 We don’t get enough sleep (all mommas out there, raise your hand).
-And then we try to indulge in hedonism by enjoying excessive amounts of alcohol, coffee, sugar, and even cigarettes.
+And then, we try to indulge in hedonism by enjoying excessive amounts of alcohol, coffee, sugar, and even cigarettes.

 You may wonder how to prevent oxidative stress.
 With antioxidants, of course! 😊

-Benefits of Vitamin C in Skincare
+Benefits of Vitamin C

 Vitamin C is one of the favorite ingredients of every dermatologist.
 Numerous studies and researches are behind its diverse and successful benefits.

-• It slows down the signs of skin aging.
+It slows down the signs of skin aging.

 • It reduces the appearance of wrinkles.